 A report issued by the NTSB stated that over half of wrong-way incidents involved alcohol-impaired drivers, with over 60 percent of them having blood-alcohol readings of .15 or higher—nearly double the legal limit in most states.
+If you or a loved one has been harmed by an impaired driver in such a crash, consulting a drunk driving accident lawyer can help you seek justice and compensation.
 Fifteen percent of wrong-way collisions are initiated by drivers age 70 or above.
 Confusion and impaired vision are aggravating factors in these accidents.

 How do Wrong Way Accidents Happen?